Rocky Knob Mountain Biking Park offers you and your family a nationally significant outdoor experience.

 Safety should be paramount for riders at Rocky Knob.
 Please pause at the start to thoroughly read the safety rules.
 Bikers should be on the lookout for hikers and walkers.
 All dogs must be on a leash.
 Helmets are required.
 Use caution to be aware of ice in cold weather.

-Rocky Knob Park was built by the Watauga County Tourism Development Authority (WTDA) with professional trail contractors funded by more than a half million dollars in grant money.
+Rocky Knob Park was built by the Watauga County in collaboration with the Watauga County Tourism Development Authority (WCTDA) and nonprofit Boone Area Cyclists, with professional trail contractors funded by more than a half million dollars in grant money.

 Woody Keen, former president of Trail Dynamics, the contractor who built the first phase of Rocky Knob Park, said, "Years ago there weren't many mountain biking options in the Boone area.
 Boy has that changed!"
 Keen is a recent president of the Professional Trail Builders Association, the country's premier trail construction organization.
 "Rocky Knob is a world-class resource for the Boone area," he says.